The-Special/Youtube-Subscribers-Code/README.md

 # Youtube-Subscribers-Code
-A code to automatically cancel your subscriptions on youtube
+A code to automatically cancel your subscriptions on youtube.

 ### How do I run it?